 By Dolores Pérez Islas

-How you will hold a title is affected by your marital status.
-Be sure to make both your seller, lender and your notary in Mexico aware of any changes in your marital status so that documents can be prepared correctly.
+How you hold a title is affected by your marital status.
+Be sure to make your seller, lender, and notary in Mexico aware of any changed in your marital status so that your documents can be prepared correctly.

-A job change may result in your loan being denied, particularly if you are taking a lower-paying position or moving into a different field.
-Don’t think you are safe because you´ve received approval earlier in the process, as the lender may call your employer to re-verify your employment just prior to funding the loan.
+A job change may result in your loan being denied, particularly if you are taking a lower-paying position or moving into a different field of work.
+Don’t think that you are safe just because you’ve received approval earlier in the process as the lender may call your employer to re-verify your employment prior to funding the loan.

-After the lender has verified your funds at one or more institutions, the money should remain there until needed for the purchase.
-Especially if you opened a Mexican bank account to prove your financial status.
+After the lender has verified your funds at one or more institutions, the money should remain there until it is needed for the purchase, especially if you opened a Mexican bank account to prove your financial status.

-A major purchase that requires a withdrawal from your verified funds or increases your debt cab result in your not qualifying for loan.
-A lender may check your credit or re-verify funds at the last minute, so avoid purchases that could impact your loan approval.
+A major purchase that requires a withdrawal from your verified funds, or increases your debt, can result in you not qualifying for the loan.
+A lender may check your credit or re-verify funds at the last minute, so avoid purchases that could potentially impact your loan approval.